FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/biography/1963-11-04-lena-zavaroni.md

 <figure class="fig3">
 <h3 id="bronchopneumonia"><a href="#bronchopneumonia">Bronchopneumonia</a><span style="float:right;"><a title="Return To Top Of The Page" href="#top">&#8613;</a></span></h3>
 <ul>
-<p>There are many different types of bacteria and viruses that can lead to Pneumonia.</p>
+<li>There are many different types of bacteria and viruses that can lead to Pneumonia.</li>
-<p>Good hygiene and a healthy lifestyle can help prevent Pneumonia.</p>
+<li>Good hygiene and a healthy lifestyle can help prevent Pneumonia.</li>
 </ul>
-<p>Pneumonia  can lead to complications, some of which can be fatal, depending on the health and age of the patient.
-These include:</p>
+<li>Pneumonia  can lead to complications, some of which can be fatal, depending on the health and age of the patient.
+These include:</li>
 <ul>
-<p>Respiratory failure (when the lungs cannot take in enough oxygen) due to the air sacs filling with fluid.</p>
+<li>Respiratory failure (when the lungs cannot take in enough oxygen) due to the air sacs filling with fluid.</li>
-<p>lung abscesses.</p>
+<li>lung abscesses.</li>
-<p>blood poisoning (septicaemia).</p>
+<li>blood poisoning (septicaemia).</li>
 </ul>
 <blockquote>
 <p>Sadly we know her lifestyle was less then healthy and people with anorexia nervosa are more likely to get Pneumonia , but Lena Zavaroni was in a hospital that should have had very good hygiene.</p>